Tuesday, December 30, 2008

 Well now I've got a way to introduce you without all the rigamarole.
 Sweet Juniper is a blog written by a straight couple raising two young kids in Detroit.
 It's smart and arty and really popular all around the country and, in fact, the entire world.
 I'm assuming.

 As part of a continuing series, "Dutch" took an old Mr. T coloring book and by only changing the captions, turned it into an affirmation of the power of love, no matter what genders are involved.
 It is so funny you will LOL, and I am not kidding!
-Click
+Click here (or on the image) to see the blog post, which includes a link to the PDF of the entire coloring book.

 "I pity the fool who doesn't support marriage equality!"

-Too bad we didn't have this in Cali before the election, it might have changed the outcome!
+Too bad we didn't have this in Cali before the election, it might have changed the outcome!.

 Saturday, November 15, 2008